-The Diploma programme, which is an additional six months after the certificate, builds on these skills to give graduates all the tools required to master all the facets of Tourism Management.
+Upon completion, students can continue their studies with our Diploma in Tourism Management for an additional year to build on these skills to give graduates all the tools required to master all the facets of Tourism Management.

 * Data from DTCM Vision 2020 Tourism Strategy Update, February 2016

 Fees: The one-year Certificate costs XXXXXX AED.
 The two-year Diploma costs XXXXX AED.
 Please contact us to discuss entry requirements and the admissions process.